Spend your fall, winter, or spring in San José, Spain: Is San José a good snowbird location?

 - Campsite Tau: pitches available for motorhomes, camping and all with all the facilities. https://campingtau.com/en/pitches/

-- Weather: The winter weather in San José (Spain) will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in San José (Spain) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like San José (Spain) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.